 How to change the colour of your car?
 Watch BMW iX M60 do with click of a button

 How to change the colour of your car?
-Watch BMW iX M60 do with click of a button2 min read .
-Updated: 06 Jan 2022, 12:14 PM IST
+Watch BMW iX M60 do with click of a button

 BMW unveiled its electric SUV iX M60, the first M-branded electric vehicle and also the brand's most powerful EV till date with an output of 610 horsepower.